storj-archived/storj.io/content/home/hero/homeHero.md

 ---
 title: "HomeHero"
 img: "img/updated.svg"
-heading1: "Now Live and"
+heading1: "Get Early"
-heading2: " Just Weeks"
+heading2: " Access to"
-subHeading: "Away from Production"
+subHeading: "The Decentralized Storage Network"
 ctaText: "Tardigrade Cloud Storage"
 ctaLink: "https://tardigrade.io/"
 stage: "Currently in Pre-Production"
 ---

-We’re in Beta 2, code complete and launching our cloud storage network with enterprise-grade durability, performance, and superior security at a fraction of the cost of centralized providers.
-Join thousands of customers and node operators already using the network.
+We’re in early access production, code complete and launching our cloud storage network with enterprise-grade durability, performance, and superior security at a fraction of the cost of centralized providers.
+Join thousands of node operators and customers already experiencing decentralized cloud storage.